devgine/composer-php/README.md

 | PHP 7.2     | `ghcr.io/devgine/composer-php:v2-php7.2-alpine` |

 ## Components
-All image tags are based on alpine.
+All image tags are based on alpine OS.<br>
 Below is the list of tools with their preinstalled version according to the version of PHP.

 | Image tag                                   | PHP | Composer | PHP Unit | XDebug | Rector | PHPStan | PHP CS FIXER | PHP MD | PHP CPD |